alexkross/AIR/README.md

 Note:
   Fabric configuration and sufficient subset of MIT is consumed by the engine at the boot phase on stream 1.
 User-provided corrections are fed on streams 1-2.
 See the diagram for the overal view.

+Because the Processor can produce acceptable decisions under restricted environment and allowed time frame, the system is also targeted to HFT.

 Scalability
 -----------